kernelcoffee/SteamSelfGifter/CONTRIBUTING.md

 # Introduction

 ### Welcome!
-First off, thank you for considering contributing to the hac-game-lib.
+First off, thank you for considering contributing to SteamSelfGifter.
 We all really appreciate.

 ### Resources